pmalecka/zmk-config/README.md

 ### Building the firmware

-1. Execute `make` to build firmware for both halves or `make left` to only build firmware for the left hand side.
+1. Execute `make` to build firmware for both halves or `make build left` to only build firmware for the left hand side.
+   Or use `make build all` to build everything specified in the build.yaml file.
 2. Check the `firmware` directory for the latest firmware build.
 The first part of the filename is the timestamp when the firmware was built.

 ### Cleanup